One thing you probably don’t expect to find in the grounds of a Baroque palace are some Roman ruins. Unless that palace is Vienna’s Schönbrunn…

 How to get to the Roman Ruins

-If you’re in the palace gardens at Schönbrunn, standing at the foot of the huge Neptune Fountain below the hill crowned by the Gloriette, look left and walk along the flat path until you reach the Roman ruins among the trees.
+If you’re in the palace gardens at Schönbrunn, standing at the foot of the huge Neptune Fountain below the hill crowned by the Gloriette, look left and walk along the level path until you reach the Roman ruins among the trees.